relief-melone/rm-authenticator/README.md

 As of now this Authenticator is still in Beta.
 Planned to be implemented in the near future is

-- Possibility to attach to a database for persistent storage of user information (so not just temporary sessions)
 - Implementation of more scopes for google and facebook (as of now, the default ones work.
 Others have not been properly tested)
-- Possibility to persist the Session data. (as of now if the container crashes, sessions are lost and users have to log in again)
 - Implementation of a basic username passwort login
 - Implementation of further Providers (Twitter, Instagram)